necode2/ProjectMUSEEG/README.md

 There are additional and extensive data sets from EEGs regarding emotion recognition the most prominent of which are housed at the Queen Mary University of London, however they are reserved for other Universities and research groups.

 In my search of more data to properly train my model to detect emotions accurately I have two opetions, to collect more data from my headset and/or potentially combine with a different medium of detection.
 I have decided that I will be attemting to do both.
-To collect data from myself and potentially other participants has a few more hurdles I need to figure out, but will update soon.
+I have collected data from subjects from stimulus videos from EmoStim Library.
+I have cleaned and determined my videos in the 1_exploring-emoStim.ipynb file and have created a full a experiment setup in 2_brainflow-collectingEEG.ipynb utilizing brainflow python library to collect EEG data during the segments when the stimulus videos are played and then save them as numpyArray files grouped under negative or positive EEG folders.
+After testing I also have participants rate their experiences with the following google form to better understand their emotional state through valence and arousal: https://forms.gle/pFkcQGueHi17YKBE8.
+I am now cleaning the data by applying bandpass filtering, normalizing, and cutting in segments for model training and will update once I have everything complete.

 Additionaly, I will combine my model that detects emotion from EEG output with a model that can for the most part accurately detect emotions via live camera feed.

 I wanted to first learn about the principles of building a model for facial emotion recognition from scratch *expand* I will soon include my model which I trained on a Kaggle dataset and had about 60-70% accuracy in detection of emotions via photos.
 But to get optimal results I ended up using the DeepFace model and OpenCV library to access my webcam for live detection.